inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

     print(f"Submitted: T₀={BASE_TEMPERATURE} temp={t_val} → {output_filename}")
 ```

-### 5. Wait for completion and download
+### 5. Wait for Completion and Download Results

-Block until every task in the project finishes, then pull down all their CSV outputs into the default inductiva_output/... folder.
+Block until every task in the project finishes.
+Then, pull down all their CSV outputs into the default `inductiva_output/<PROJECT_NAME>/` folder.
-In this case, the output folder wil be `inductiva_output/<PROJECT_NAME>/`.

 ```python
 # Wait for all tasks in the project to end